Houston tops Oregon State, reaches 1st Final Four since '84

 - Oops!Something went wrong.Please try again later.

-That sent the Cougars on to the national semifinals to face the Arkansas-Baylor winner.
+That sent the Cougars on to the national semifinals to face Baylor.

-It wasn't always pretty, with Houston shooting 29% after halftime and 32% for the game.
-Yet it also exemplified the program's rugged defense-first identity under Kelvin Sampson, who has led Houston to accomplishments it hadn't matched since the famed ''Phi Slama Jama'' days of the 1980s.
+Houston shot 29% after halftime and 32% for the game.
+Yet the performance exemplified the program’s rugged defense-first identity, which had carried the Cougars as far as the Sweet 16 once before in Sampson's first six seasons.

+“This is one of the greatest accomplishments I've been around," Sampson said.
+"And I have this group of players and this staff ... to thank for it.
+I'm glad they let me go along on the ride with them.
+It's been a fun ride with this group.”

 Marcus Sasser scored 20 points to lead Houston while Grimes added 18.
 Fittingly, it was DeJon Jarreau — the American Athletic Conference's defensive player of the year who led the effort that stymied Oregon State star Ethan Thompson — who was named the most outstanding player of the Midwest Region.